linuskmr/intcode-arduino/README.md

 Arduino: OUTPUT <value>
 Python: (No response, but prints value to stdout)

+Arduino: HALT
+Python: (No response, but ends the program)

+Arduino: INFO InstructionCountCurrent 42
+Python: (No response, but prints it to stdout)
 ```

-At 9600 baud, I achieve a performance of breathtaking 10 instructions per second with my Arduino Uno.
+At a baud rate of 115200, I achieve a performance of breathtaking 37 instructions per second with my Arduino Uno.

-In the second part of [Day 19 from Advent of Code 2019](https://adventofcode.com/2019/day/9), about 370000 instructions have to be executed for completing the task.
-This results in a computing time of over 10 hours 🎉.
+In the second part of [Day 9 from Advent of Code 2019](https://adventofcode.com/2019/day/9) over 370000 instructions have to be executed for completing the task.
+This results in a computing time of just under 3 hours 🎉.

 ## Intcode Language Specifications